marketing-factory/picturecredits/Documentation/Configuration/PictureTerms.rst

 ==========================
 The extension provides some commonly used vendors and licenses as preconfigured templates (database records).

-You can import these records in the Backend module "Picture Credits > Import".
+You can import these records in the Backend module :guilabel:`Picture Credits > Import`.

 .. figure:: /Images/BackendModuleImportRecords.png
       :class: with-shadow